adelv/record/README.md

-# Computer Vision Research Record
+# Research Record - Computer Vision

 In this folder you can find the results of 3 different works: